-PhD with a specialisation in International Economics
+PhD in International Economics

 The PhD program is a challenging degree tailored for exceptional students with a strong commitment to economics and a proven ability for inquisitive, independent work.